 Having finished with the sharpening of the chainsaw with the dremel, dismantle the dremel.
 Even though the chain has been sharpened and its cutting ability has been improved, it is a very helpful trick to oil it.
 First of all, the oiling protects the chain, but most importantly increases the velocity of the chain’s movement, thus boosting the motor every time you will use your chainsaw device.

-Also, oiling is necessary to keep your away the rust and make the chain move faster when cutting woods.
-Finally, do never forget of the measures you have to take when sharpening your chainsaw.
-Protect your hand and eyes and show a high care to avoid any incident.
+Also, remember that oiling is necessary to keep your away the rust and make the chain move faster when cutting woods.
+Finally, never forget the safety measures you have to take when sharpening your chainsaw.
+Protect your hands and eyes, and show optimum care to avoid any incident.